nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 Tullyclunagh
 Carryglass

+After obtaining both 1901 and 1911 census information for each of these DEDs in forty-five raw csvs, I combined the data into two csvs, one for the [1901 census](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/census_1901_combined.csv) and another for the [1911 census](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/census_1911_combined.csv).

-Using the raw csvs obtained with Beautiful Soup, I've created csvs with the combined census data for all of the above listed DEDs for both the [1901 census](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/census_1901_combined.csv) and the [1911 census](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/census_1911_combined.csv).
-The DED and Townland or Street columns of these two csv files have already been cleaned to standardize spelling across the two censuses.
-Further, the csv for the 1911 census contains census data for the village of Rostrevor that I have personally transcribed from images of household returns; the National Archives was missing transcriptions of those returns.
+To standardize spelling across the two censuses, I manually cleaned the DED and Townland or Street columns of these two csv files.
+In addition, I used images of household returns to personally transcribe all of the 1911 census information for the village of Rostrevor, since the website for the National Archives of Ireland was missing transcriptions of those returns.

 ## Combining Census Data and Townland Data